tendermint/farming/x/farming/spec/04_messages.md

 ## MsgCreateRatioPlan

 This is one of the private plan type messages that anyone can create.
 A ratio plan plans to distribute amount of coins by ratio defined in `EpochRatio`.
-All coins that the creator has in balances are used.
-Internally, `PrivatePlanFarmingPoolAddress` is created and the creator should query the plan's farming pool address and send amount of coins to the farming pool address so that the plan distributes as intended.
+Internally, `PrivatePlanFarmingPoolAddress` is created and the creator should query the plan's `PrivatePlanFarmingPoolAddress` and send amount of coins to the farming pool address so that the plan distributes as intended.
+For a ratio plan, whichever coins that the farming pool address has in balances are used every epoch.
 Note that there is a fee `PlanCreationFee` paid upon plan creation to prevent from spamming attack.

 ```go
 type MsgCreateRatioPlan struct {